 In 2013 Muehlner Motorsports America did the full Grand-Am Rolex-Series (including the Daytona 24h) with at least one Porsche and selected races (Daytona, COTA, Road America, Lime Rock) with two.

-2014 Muehlner Motorsports America is running two Porsche 991 GT-America (#18 & #19) in the new TUDOR United SportsCar Championship (includes Daytona 24h, Sebring 12h, Watkins Glen 6h and Petit LeMans at Road Atlanta and 7 more races all over the US and Canada).
+2014 Muehlner Motorsports America was running two Porsche 991 GT-America (#18 & #19) in the new TUDOR United SportsCar Championship (includes Daytona 24h, Sebring 12h, Watkins Glen 6h and Petit LeMans at Road Atlanta and 7 more races all over the US and Canada).
 This is the highest level of SportsCar racing in America since the merger of Grand-Am and the American LeMans Series.
 M-Service America supported customers also in Pirelli World Challenge.

 For 2016 Mühlner Motorsport and Muehlner Motorsports America decided to run multiple new Porsche Cayman GT4.
 In the US in the GS class of IMSA’s CTSC and in Europe in the VLN as also in the 24hour race at the Nuerburgring.
+The Team participated in the last round of the Cayman GT4 Trophy East and had Pole Position and won both races at Daytona.

 The Muehlner Motorsport Team around Renate-Carola and Bernhard Muehlner has garnered experience at race circuits in Abu Dhabi, Austria, Azerbaijan, Bahrain, Belgium, Canada, China, the Czech Republic, Dubai, England, France, Germany, Holland, Italy, Japan, Monaco, Portugal, Russia, Slovakia, Spain and in the USA.